nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2016-01-24-tweak-to-ssh-quickly-any-server.md

 layout: post
 title: Tweak to ssh quickly any server
 date: 2016-01-24 23:39:50
-categories: tweak
+categories: Linux
+tag:
-tag: ssh
+- ssh
+- Linux
 ---

 To ssh to server, I used to type `ssh --flags`, the command line too long and replication.
 Here is a solution reduce the pain.

 Go to file `~/.ssh/config`, and add the following configuration.
 If the file is not exist, you can make a new one.

 {% highlight text %}
 Host server-dev1